-- Most child abuse happens at home.
-88% of all child abuse is perpetrated by a parent, parent’s partner, or relative.
+Most child abuse happens at home.
+Eighty-eight percent of all child abuse is perpetrated by a parent, parent’s partner, or relative.
 During this pandemic especially, not every child is safe while at home.

 - Normally, community professionals report most abuse.
 Fully two-thirds of child abuse reports are made by teachers, counselors, doctors, and others.
 For more than a year, many of these people have not been in regular, face-to-face contact with kids.
 As these interactions begin to re-occur, it's likely more cases of child abuse and neglect will come to light.

 During these challenging times,